 Students, teachers, and staff who have symptoms of infectious illness, such as influenza (flu) or COVID-19, should stay home and be referred to their healthcare provider for testing and care.
 Staying home when sick with COVID-19 is essential to keep COVID-19 infections out of schools and prevent spread to others.
-It also is essential for people who are not fully vaccinated to quarantine after a recent exposure to someone with COVID-19.

-CDC guidance provides that people who are fully vaccinated and do not have COVID-19 symptoms do not need to quarantine or get tested after an exposure to someone with COVID-19.
 During the COVID-19 pandemic it is essential that parents keep children home if they are showing signs and symptoms of COVID-19 and get them tested.